fbpx

 Clean Energy – Solar Simulator

-Installing solar panels on your roof might sound scary, but getting solar is actually very easy!
-With this online solar simulator tool, you can calculate your roof’s solar potential and electricity savings instantly.
+Installing solar panels for your home might sound scary, but getting solar is actually very easy!
+With our solar panel calculator, you can calculate your roof’s solar potential and electricity savings instantly.

 Just like electric cars, solar has gotten a lot cheaper in recent years with better technology.
 As your electricity costs increase dramatically from charging your electric car, solar is a better cost-saving investment than ever.
 Both let you reduce your carbon footprint significantly and save money in the long run.